Monsaiaung/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 #### What metric or metrics are you going to test?
-- The metrics that will be tested in this study design would be MPG, cost, fuel efficiency, horse power and satefy of MechaCar against the competition.
+- The metrics that will be tested in this study design would be MPG, cost, fuel efficiency, horse power and satefy ratings of MechaCar against the competition.

 #### What is the null hypothesis or alternative hypothesis?
-The null hypothesis is that would be that there is no difference in safety ratings between MechaCar and the competition and the alternative hypothesis is that there is a difference in the safety ratings between those two groups.
+- The null hypothesis is satefy ratings of MechaCar will have no difference and the mean of the saftey ratings will be zero.
+Alternative hypothesis will have difference in safety ratings between MechaCar and the competition and the mean of the safety ratings will not be zero.

 #### What statistical test would you use to test the hypothesis?
 And why?

 #### What data is needed to run the statistical test?